edwardp8740/sep11-freedom-project/tool/learning-log.md

         * I plan on fixing this by learning how to make smooth movement with kaboom
     * I also learned how I could incorporate functions with kaboom already a little
 * I plan on using a [video](https://www.youtube.com/watch?v=4OaHB0JbJDI) to help me learn more about the basics as well as help me recreate already made games to possibly us some of their code to put into my freedom project
+### 11/10/25
+* Today I will start watching the video and split it up into 4 parts: The Basics, Space Invaders game Mario game, and Zelda game.
+    * I will start off from the basics and move in the listed order
+BASICS: What is goes over (Refer back to notes to know the code) **NOTE: THIS VIDEO WAS RECORDED IN AN EARLIER VERSION OF KABOOM**
+* Goes over how to add a sprite
+* Goes over go to add a level

+Extra notes:
+* Usually just make a folder for every testing game since sprites take up a lot and will be easier to manage with a folder

 <!--
 * Links you used today (websites, videos, etc)